-There’s no doubt that violence and war have taken away too much, and this is why, at National Today, we are taking the moment to ponder on life during Japan’s Constitution Memorial Day on May 3.
-Rifts cause too much loss, no matter what side of the conflict you’re on.
+There’s no doubt that violence and war have taken away too much, and this is why we take a moment to ponder life during Japan’s Constitution Memorial Day on May 3.
+Sociopolitical rifts cause too much loss, no matter what side of the conflict you’re on.
 Japan’s case is no different.
 Not only did the country inflict violence on other nations, but it also suffered gravely in return.
-With many families torn apart, children orphaned, members missing or (assumed) dead, Japan woke up one day to the loss of its cities, Hiroshima and Nagasaki.
+Japan woke up one day to the loss of its cities, Hiroshima and Nagasaki — with many families torn apart, children orphaned, family members missing or (assumed) dead.
 The U.S. attacked the two cities with atomic bombs successively.
 Around 226,000 were killed, most of whom were mere civilians.
 After facing unprecedented losses, Japan surrendered in 1945, building a new constitution that would focus on civilian’s welfare and peace.

 History of Constitution Memorial Day

 Japan’s Constitution Memorial Day is held every year on May 3.
 It is a national holiday and it is the second day in the Golden Week of Japan.
 Memorial Day is special because it celebrates the new constitution that was drafted and brought into legislation after Japan’s emperor, Emperor Showa, surrendered to the Allied Forces, namely the U.S., in 1945.
 It took a period of two years for the new constitution to be finalized and ratified.
 Finally, on May 3, 1945, the new constitution replaced the older one, which was known as the Meiji Constitution.